yereverluvinunclebert/Sun-VB6-Widget/readme.md

 # Sun-Widget-VB6
 The Steampunk Sun Desktop Widget, written in VB6 for Windows and ReactOS.
 Created for XP, Vista, Win7, 8, 10/11+, ReactOS as well as Linux or the Apple Mac's OS/X with Wine.
-This Sun Desktop Widget is an attractive and steamy VB6 widget for your desktop.
-This VB6 widget provides a simple moveable marble globe complete with rings
+This Sun Desktop Widget is an attractive and steamy VB6 widget for your desktop providing a simple moveable marble globe.

 ![sun](https://github.com/yereverluvinunclebert/Sun-VB6-Widget/assets/2788342/f4ffdc3f-b4fd-4ebd-8389-08daa8e282ff)